-For this reason, much media depicts Rugby as an agonizing slaughterhouse masquerading as a sport.
+For this reason, much media depicts rugby as an agonizing slaughterhouse that will put you in Ward 4.
 This depiction is not confined to American media either.
 Nations where rugby is played a lot tend to compare it to other football codes and often come to the same impressions.
 Furthermore, the global rugby community seems to revel in their sport's reputation, taking perverse joy in the fact that the very mention of its name is enough to make football (association and American) fans squirm.
 For more details, see the analysis subpage.

 - In Maison Ikkoku, Godai plays rugby with his old high school team — and he ends up with two black eyes.

 - The rugby-centered manga No Side starts with the main character dying by breaking his neck against the goalpost.
 Then he comes back to the sport by possessing the body of a comatose girl.
 Later chapters use war images and much violence.

 - YuYu Hakusho at one point features a set of demons with a sports theme, one of them called Rugby.
 It's teased whether he picked the name because of the human sport, or whether humans named the sport after him.
 At one point he says he likes the game because it's basically organized violence.

 - Parodied with Asterix in Britain and its animated film adaptation: a rugby game is made more "interesting" when it turns out that the players' drink has been spiked with magic potion.
 It was already pretty violent without the potion, what with one player jumping up and down repeatedly on another player's head even after the ball slides away.
-Obelix enthusiastically comments, "We must import this fun game in Gaul!"
+Obelix enthusiastically comments "We must take this nice game back to Gaul!"